 Please be considerate to the needs of everyone.
 Moor up in a way that makes the best use of the available space, be prepared to shuffle up and share the space.
-Respect the maximum stay time, no triple mooring, no running of engines or generators before 8am or after 8pm and be mindful of smoke from stoves and exhaust fumes and noise from engines and generators, particularly in built up areas.
+Respect the maximum stay time, no triple mooring, no running of engines or generators before 8.00am or after 8.00pm and be mindful of smoke from stoves and exhaust fumes and noise from engines and generators, particularly in built up areas.

 Some short-stay mooring sites are designated quiet zones so check the signs and some visitor mooring sites have a number of zones offering different maximum stay times.
 To find out more information please use the search facility on our website.

 These are ultra-short stay moorings to allow boaters to top up their supplies at the nearby shops.
-Please do not stay any longer than required to do your shopping and never longer than the maximum stay time indicated on the signage.
+Please don't stay any longer than needed to do your shopping and never longer than the maximum stay time shown on the signage.